Mitsubishi UFJ to Acquire Robo-Adviser WealthNavi

 - Русский

 Tokyo, Nov.
-29 (Jiji Press)--Mitsubishi UFJ Financial Group Inc. plans to acquire Japanese robo-advisory firm WealthNavi Inc. to reinforce its asset management services targeting individual customers, people familiar with the matter said Friday.
+29 (Jiji Press)--Mitsubishi UFJ Financial Group Inc. said Friday that it will acquire Japanese robo-advisory firm WealthNavi Inc. to reinforce its asset management services for individual customers.

-MUFG Bank, a unit of Mitsubishi UFJ Financial, plans to take full control of WealthNavi through a tender offer.
-The bank acquired a stake of over 15 pct in WealthNavi in March.
+MUFG Bank, a unit of Mitsubishi UFJ Financial, will launch a tender offer on Monday to buy WealthNavi shares at 1,950 yen per share.
+The acquisition is expected to cost about 99.6 billion yen.

+On Friday, WealthNavi announced its support for the tender offer.
+The company is expected to be delisted as early as March next year.
+CEO Kazuhisa Shibayama is expected to stay on for the time being.

+In March, MUFG Bank took a stake of over 15 pct in WealthNavi and made it an equity-method affiliate.
+It now plans to acquire all WealthNavi shares and make it a wholly owned subsidiary.

-Mitsubishi UFJ Financial plans to use WealthNavi to expand services that offer financial products via smartphone apps.
+The Mitsubishi UFJ group plans to use WealthNavi to expand services that offer financial products via smartphone apps.

 [Copyright The Jiji Press, Ltd.]